 Let me tell you.
 There is nothing normal about this at all.
 It is absolutely frightening.
 I was in the TV room with a guy, we were watching Ellen and having a chat.

-He looked at me directly in the eye and said, “you don’t ever want to have heart surgery – Ever.”
+He looked me directly in the eye and said, “you don’t ever want to have heart surgery – Ever.”
 And I believed him.
 I could see his meaty scar running from just below his throat right down his chest.
-His shirt was unbuttoned a few but the scar continued.
-The stiches looked massive and the scar all red and raw.
+His shirt was unbuttoned a few, but the scar continued.
+The stitches looked massive, and the scar was all red and raw.

 I told them I was vegan and would eat anything as long as it didn’t come from an animal.
 Some fruit would be wonderful thanks.
 She came back with some peaches and yoghurt.
 I explained I didn’t eat yoghurt.
 She said, “but it’s plain yoghurt”.
 She didn’t understand I guess that it’s still from an animal.

-In this day and age with all the advances in medicine and technology why the F are we still feeding people this shit?
-It’s been well proven that animal products cause cholesterol.
-Cholesterol leads to blocked arteries which leads to heart attacks.
-The very poison that lead these people to be in here having their chests cut open is being fed to them in hospital!
+In this day and age, with all the advances in medicine and technology, why the F are we still feeding people this shit?
+It’s been well-proven that animal products cause cholesterol.
+Cholesterol leads to blocked arteries, which leads to heart attacks.
+The very poison that led these people to be in here having their chests cut open is being fed to them in hospital!

 I got really angry.
-I was absolutely shocked actually.
-I felt like we as a country have let Robin down.
+I was absolutely shocked, actually.
+I felt like we, as a country, had let Robin down.
 I was really upset with myself for not getting her details myself to follow up with her.
 I tried this later on.
-But the hospital told me her records were not saved and they had no information to give me.
+But the hospital told me her records were not saved, and they had no information to give me.

 I wanted to say something in the room to her.
-But I thought the last thing she needs is this skinny, preachy vegan harping on to her from across the room.
+But I thought the last thing she needed was this skinny, preachy vegan harping on to her from across the room.

 Hospitals are amazing places.
 The Nurses are incredible.
-I call them Gods Angels.
+I call them God’s Angels.
 The ones in my ward specialised in Cardio Thoracic.
-These men and women are incredibly smart, caring and carry on their work with zero judgement.
+These men and women are incredibly smart, caring and carry on their work with zero judgment.

 I watched them over the six days I was there with absolute awe.
-Even the cleaning lady, Wendy was super friendly and lovely to chat too.
+Even the cleaning lady, Wendy, was super friendly and lovely to chat with.
 The Doctors I spoke with were really friendly and explained everything to me.
 They were direct and to the point.
 But incredibly on to it.
 Full of confidence and made me feel I was in the right hands.